Messiah (Swiss band)

-Messiah is an extreme metal band from Switzerland.
+Messiah is a death and thrash metal band from Switzerland.
 The band has had three vocalists over its existence with vocalist Andy Kaina's tenure the longest.
-Guitarist R. B. Broggi has been the band's only constant member since inception.
+Guitarist R.B.
+Broggi has been the band's only constant member since inception.

 Band history

 Formation, studio album releases and reunion show (1984–2003)

 Messiah's debut album, Hymn to Abramelin, was released in 1986 through Chainsaw Murder Records.
 Their second LP, titled Extreme Cold Weather, came out in 1987 and was re-issued on CD three years later by Nuclear Blast.
 The release also contained the band's debut album.
 The band then managed to sign to a German major metal label, Noise Records, which released their next album, Choir of Horrors, in 1991.
 Messiah released two more albums, Rotten Perish and Underground, through Noise, but disbanded in the mid-1990s.

 The band reunited for a show in 2003.
 Afterwards, the band stated they have no desire to reunite.